Lenovo Yoga 720-15: Review

 Bottom Line

-The 15-inch Yoga 720, like its smaller 13-inch brother that we examined earlier, provides shoppers with yet another respectable choice in the convertible Ultrabook market.
+The 15-inch Yoga 720, like its more minor 13-inch brother that we examined earlier, provides shoppers with yet another respectable choice in the convertible Ultrabook market.
 It’s lightweight, can handle numerous jobs, and is reasonably priced.
 Want to play video games during your free time?
 Keep your expectations in check, and everyone will have fun.

 Related articles